General Frequently Asked Questions

 Q. What is the maximum award amount?

-A. As a general rule, awards will not exceed the lesser of $1,000,000 or 20% of total project cost (there is no award minimum).
-However, for childcare and affordable housing projects the percentage of total project cost will be equal to the percentage of low to moderate income households served relative to the total households served up to the lesser of 20% or $1,000,000.
+A. As a general rule, awards will not exceed the lesser of $1,000,000 or 20% of total eligible project costs (there is no award minimum).
+However, for childcare and affordable housing projects the percentage of total eligible project costs will be equal to the percentage of low to moderate income households served relative to the total households served up to the lesser of 20% or $1,000,000.

 Q. Do applicants need to have the other 80% of financing/investment secured?